 An auditor takes a course, but does not receive credit.
 Auditors don’t have to do any assignments or even come to class every time if they have a conflict.
 Some will read some or all of the assigned texts and even take the exams, others will simply come to the class meetings to hear the lectures.
 Click here for registration information.

 HST offers a variety of courses in ministry and theology, and we try to make as wide a range as possible to our church auditors.
 These are the upcoming church audit courses.
 Click the course name for the syllabus (if available), and the professors name for information about the professor.

-The Book of Revelation: Dr. Richard E. Oster, Jr.
+The Book of Revelation taught by Dr. Richard E. Oster, Jr.

 How do I participate?

 If you are a member of a supporting congregation, you may click here for the registration page.